 When shooting outdoors with a speed light we can use the sun as a key light and the flash as a fill, or vice-versa.
 Just like before, we begin by metering for the key light while leaving the fill lighting off, resulting in a high-contrast sunlit portrait.

 Next, we turn on the speed light and position it opposite the angle of the sunlight to fill the shadows and reduce the contrast over the subject’s face.
 The flash is in manual at 1/2 power, and fired through a diffusion panel from a 5-in-1 reflector to soften the light.

 • Best reflectors for photography (opens in new tab)

 The speed light fills in the shadows and reduces contrast.
 The burst of flash also has another benefit: it provides a catchlight in the subject's eyes.
 Finally we could increase the power of the speed light so that it overpowers the sunlight, resulting in the sun being our fill instead.

-Portrait photography tips: how to practice portrait lighting without a model
+How to practise portrait lighting without a model (opens in new tab)